swmannepalli/AzureSynapseAnalyticsWorkshop/Move-data-copy-pipeline.md

   - Task 1 - Create and run a Synapse copy pipeline </br>
      - Copy from SQL Server on Azure VM to Azure Data Lake Storage Gen 2
-     - Copy from a file Server (on-prem) to Azure Data Lake Storage Gen 2
   - Task 2 - Query Azure Data Lake Storage Gen 2 data and load into dedicated SQL Pool using Spark Pool

 ## Task 1 - Create and run a Synapse copy pipeline